 The rules of petanque developed by the Fédération Internationale de Pétanque et Jeu Provençal (FIPJP) are designed for use in FIPJP-sanctioned competitions supervised by FIPJP-certified umpires.
 Most games of petanque, however, are played in the traditional way: outside of an organized competition, without an umpire.
-For such games players need a set of rules that they can understand, interpret, and apply without recourse to an umpire.
+For such games players need a set of rules that they can understand, interpret, and apply without an umpire.

 The French word libre means “free”, “open”, and “independent”.
 We have chosen the name Petanque Libre for our project because it suggests that the project is independent of the FIPJP and that its goal is to develop rules for play without umpires.
 Also, we would like to conduct the project like an open-source software project, using a collaborative process based on the concept of a Request for Comments.

 How to download a copy of the rules

 Click on the “Rules of Petanque Libre” link in the menu bar at the top of this page.